 Medical Devices: On-site Quality audit of some manufacturing facilities for Class C and D medical devices may be temporarily waived for a period that does not exceed one year for public interest during emergency.

-Medicines: On-site GMP inspection of facilities that manufacture medicines of public health importance such as anti-retroviral (ARVs), vaccines, anti-tuberculosis (Anti-TBs), Anti-malaria’s, anti-cancer, some antibiotics and orphan medicines may be temporarily waived for a period that does not exceed one year for public interest during emergency.
+Medicines: On-site GMP inspection of facilities that manufacture medicines of public health importance may be temporarily waived for a period that does not exceed one year for public interest during emergency.

 On-site audit history by other regulatory authorities

-Before any decision for temporary waiver of on-site Quality audit and GMP inspection is made, history of valid on-site GMP inspection and Quality audit approval by other NMRAs and Notified Bodies shall be sought.
+Before any decision for temporary waiver of on-site quality audit and GMP inspection is made, history of valid on-site GMP inspection and quality audit approval by other NMRAs and Notified Bodies shall be sought.

 Acceptance of information in the product dossier

-Notwithstanding the above criteria, facilities which will be considered for temporary waiver of on- site GMP inspection and Quality audit shall have in advance submitted application dossiers and their information assessed and accepted within Rwanda FDA.
+Notwithstanding the above criteria, facilities which will be considered for temporary waiver of on- site GMP inspection and quality audit shall have in advance submitted application dossiers and their information assessed and accepted within Rwanda FDA.

 2.2 Renewal Applications